GeoTIFF/geotiff-read-bbox/README.md

   // useful if we can't parse srs from geotiff metdata
   geotiff_srs: 32759,

+  // optional
+  // how many extra pixels to read
+  // the following will read 1 extra pixel from left and 1 from right
+  // and 3 extra pixels from top and 3 extra from bottom
+  padding: [1, 3],

   // spatial reference system of the bounding box
   srs: 4326,